 While maintaining accurate, complete and timely records is an important part of VCIC's mission it is equally important to ensure that the information is made available to individuals and agencies for use in the public interest in accordance with current legislation.
 This concept has long been VCIC's fundamental vision.

 Pursuant to the VCIC vision of data access VCIC has, in recent years, garnered support from the Vermont Legislature to allow more open access to records.
-From this legislation such programs as the Vermont Criminal Conviction Record Internet Service (VCCRIS) and Vermont Crime On-Line (VCON) evolved.
+From these initiatives programs such as the Vermont Criminal Conviction Record Internet Service (VCCRIS) and Crime Data Explorer (CDE) evolved.

 VCCRIS is an online service which allows an individual to obtain a criminal conviction report on anyone, for any reason, by providing a name and date of birth for the subject of the inquiry.

-VCON is an online crime data system that allows an individual to query a database for crime statistics and related analytical information.
-Thermagraphic mapping is a part of the VCON toolset.
+CDE is an online crime data system developed by the Federal Bureau of Investigation that allows an individual to query a database for crime statistics and related analytical information.
+Through this system data is available for both the state and national level.